 4. Experiences > “stuff”

 This statement demonstrates that I would rather spend money on experiences than “stuff”.
 I tend to spend a lot of my money on clothes.
-I care about my appearance and I love expressing my style with my outfits.
 However, I know in the long run, it’s better to spend money on concert tickets or a trip or gas to get somewhere because I will remember that experience forever.
 I won’t remember the outfit I was wearing when I traveled (unless it’s in the pictures we took).